MapColonies/storage-explorer-middleware/README.md

 *(You can also add it to the ignore path regex to exclude explorer routes from the validations)* You can find an example for the openapi.yaml file [here](https://github.com/MapColonies/storage-explorer-middleware/blob/master/examples-files/openapi3.yaml).

-- For testing, you can import the StorageExplorer.postman_collection.json file into Postman to view the examples.
-When uploading, make sure to upload a file from your local machine.

-- To consume a file as a stream, you need to include the header `x-client-response-type`.
-Without this header, the file size limit is 10 mebibytes.
+- To consume a file as a stream, include the `x-client-response-type` header in your request.
+Without this header, the file size is limited to 10 mebibytes.

+For testing:
+- Use Node.js version 20 or 22.
+- Import the `StorageExplorer.postman_collection.json` file into Postman to view the examples.
+When uploading a file, make sure to select a file from your local machine.